fgbyte/fgbyte.github.io/src/content/projects/generai/index.md

 # Generai: from full stack developer to Product Engineer — building with AI, live, at $0 cost

 I went from shipping features for other people to building my own product with AI agents.
-It's called **Generai**: you upload an image, and the AI generates captions and ready-to-publish content for Instagram, LinkedIn, X, TikTok, and more.
+It's called **Generai**: you upload an image, and the AI generates captions and ready-to-publish content for Instagram, LinkedIn, X, and more.

 100% open source repo, MIT license: **github.com/fgbyte/generai** Live demo: **generai-web-staging.fgbyte.workers.dev/app**